zhaolucas/jobflow/README.md

 `I want a platform where I can not only search for relevant job opportunities but also track my job applications and progress,`
 `So that I can manage my job search more efficiently and increase my chances of landing a job that matches my skills and aspirations.`

-Link to the deployed application: https://zhaolucas.github.io/jobflow (to be deployed to netlify)
+Link to the deployed application: https://main--job-flow-app.netlify.app/

 ## Presentation: